cars-lab-repo/Chaos/README.md

 * `src/LTSpice`: files to simulate metristor-based chaotic communication along with memristor model (memristor.subckt). </br>
 * `src/NI Multisim`: multisim version of the memristive chaotic communication. </br>
 * `src/Simulink`: directory contains MATLAB SIMULINK files.
 These files enable the simulation of the chaotic circuit based on Chua's equation.
 Additionally, the directory includes files for hardware co-simulation using Xilinx System Generator, allowing for a combination of software-based simulation and hardware implementation using Xilinx FPGAs. </br>
-* `src/vivado-boards`: provides files specifically designed for the Artix-7 FPGA board.
-These files should be copied to the appropriate folder in the simulation environment to ensure compatibility with the Artix-7 FPGA board. </br>
+* `src/vivado-boards`: provides files specifically designed for the Nexys A7 FPGA board.
+These files should be copied to the appropriate folder in the simulation environment to ensure compatibility with the Nexys A7 FPGA board. </br>

 # FPGA Board </br>
 * [Nexys A7: FPGA Trainer Board](https://digilent.com/shop/nexys-a7-fpga-trainer-board-recommended-for-ece-curriculum/)